-Whenever the Department receives a 51A report involving a Department employee’s non-household family member, Department foster parent, pre-adoptive parent, or area board member, the report shall be screened by the area where the home is located and if the report is screened in, the matter shall thereafter be referred to the Central Office Special Investigation Unit, or to another Area or Regional Office of the Department (not the Area or Regional Office which has primary responsibility for the family member, foster home, pre-adoptive parent, or area board member) or to an independent, contracted agency (provider) for investigation.
-The Central Office Special Investigations Unit shall also investigate any other 51A report at the request of the Commissioner.
+Whenever the Department receives a 51A report involving a Department employee’s non-household family member, Department foster parent, pre-adoptive parent, or area board member, the report shall be taken by the area where the home is located and thereafter be referred to the Central Office Special Investigation Unit, for screening and response..
+The Central Office Special Investigations Unit shall also respond to any other 51A report at the request of the Commissioner.

-4.29: Emergency Removal
+4.27: Emergency Removal

 (1) Emergency removal pursuant to M.G.L. c.
-119, s.
-51B is an extreme measure requiring dire circumstances.
+119, §, 51B(c) is an extreme measure requiring dire circumstances.
 Before arriving at a decision to effect an emergency removal, the Department shall consider the harm to the child that such removal inevitably entails.

 (2) A child may be immediately taken into custody by the social worker if, after viewing the child, the social worker finds reasonable cause to believe: